IUI Emotional Support

 Each phase of the IUI cycle brings its own emotional challenges.
 Understanding what to expect can help you prepare.

-Cycle Day 1: Starting Over
+Cycle Day 1: Beginning Again

 Common: Pressure, anticipation, nervousnessIUI Procedure Day